jlumpe/jlumpe-gambit-lab-nb/experiments/210303-database-v2-overlaps/readme.md

 # 210303 Database v1.2 overlaps

+NOTE: the title of this experiment is misleading, the "v2" should be replaced with "v1.2" because it pertains to v1.2 of the database.

 The purpose of this experiment is to find and possibly fix all remaining species-species overlaps in the v1.2 database.
 Overlaps for the v1.1 database were previously found in the "200727 Find Overlaps"experiment. v1.2 is the migration of v1.1 to version 2 of the software/database schema, so I had expected that the overlaps would not change significantly between these two versions, however I later realized that I had made a mistake in that experiment and missed many of the overlaps.